whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     <p>Eobard is arriving with Farnor Spiketooth, the ambassador from Cur'Estan.
 They will be met at the entrance to the city by General Heartbren.
 The general will greet them graciously and offer them one of the old embassy buildings to set up in.
 He talks to the ambassador on the side for a brief bit, after which he will lead them to the embassy building.
 There is a staff of servants already in place.
 Farnor will order Barry, Salvator, and H.R. to start settling in and to search the building.
 He will have special orders for Eobard however.
 He will say that General Heartbren has requested that Farnor's best man be assigned to a special joint task force, and Farnor will say he is picking Eobard for that role.
 Eobard is to report to the castle immediately.</p>

+    <p><strong>Barry Quits:</strong></p> Barry will be incredibly upset at Farnor for choosing Eobard over him when he is 'clearly the better warrior.'
+To which Farnor will respond that he is too inexperienced and unpredictable for a mission of this magnitude.
+Barry will then quit and storm off in a huff.

     <h4>Flykr Moon Entrance</h4>